jianglicalifornia/Notes/misc_readingnotes.md

 * [Developing a risk model for residences without smoke alarms](http://blog.enigma.io/risk-model-for-residences-without-smoke-alarms/)
 	* a very concrete example
+	* The model also indicates that race, the age of a house, poverty, and education-level seem to be most strongly correlated with not having a smoke alarm on a national level.
 * [Proxy (statistics)](https://en.wikipedia.org/wiki/Proxy_(statistics))
 * [Proxy Variables: The Good Twin of Confounding Variables](http://blog.minitab.com/blog/adventures-in-statistics-2/proxy-variables-the-good-twin-of-confounding-variables)
 * [Confounding variables in machine learning](http://www.rbeesoft.com/blog/?p=153)